ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Urgency level

-Moderate – It is recommended to address this issue soon to avoid further suspension damage.
+Moderate – It is important to address this issue soon to ensure proper braking performance.

 Legal and safety notice